madhusriram/practice/README.md

-# interview
+# Practice to be a better prog-man
-Software Engineering Interview Prep
+Software Engineering Prep